henriqueholtz/Aws-Struggle/Produtcs/Network/VPC.md

 ### Exam Alert:

-You may see a question around this concept in the exam.
-Just remember that only Amazon S3 and Amazon DynamoDB support VPC gateway endpoint.
-All other services that support VPC Endpoints use a VPC interface endpoint (note that Amazon S3 supports the VPC interface endpoint as well).
+Just remember that only Amazon S3 and Amazon DynamoDB support **VPC gateway endpoint**.

+All other services that support VPC Endpoints use a **VPC interface endpoint** (note that Amazon S3 supports the VPC interface endpoint as well).